-In the Second World War, Salvation Army volunteers worked in mobile canteens to support troops in the battles zones across Europe.
+In World War II, Salvation Army volunteers worked in mobile canteens to support troops in the battles zones across Europe.
 Salvationists worked in hospitals and also held services for allied prisoners in internment camps in Europe and the Far East.
 On the home front, families affected by the Blitz or other bombings were supported with clothing, blankets and food.

 Today The Army’s emergency response teams still assist at disasters across the world.
-Churches across the UK have emergency response vehicles on standby so they can provide teas, coffees, and food to the emergency services when out on emergencies.
+Churches across the UK have emergency response vehicles on standby to provide tea, coffee, and food to the emergency services.
 During the floods in the UK last winter, many churches assisted the emergency response by providing shelter, emergency food, blankets and a listening ear to people as well as providing assistance to the emergency services.

-These issues have remained the same throughout 150 years, and still today, for many of the most vulnerable and marginalised in our communities.
+These issues have remained the same for over 150 years, and still today, for many of the most vulnerable and marginalised in our communities.
 The Salvation Army is still there carrying on the founders’ work offering practical help, unconditional assistance and support to transform lives.

 During a year

 - We support more than 2,500 people back into employment.